pwalker1485/JamfPro/README.md

 # JamfPro

 Collection of content created over many years for use with Jamf Pro.
-- Scripts for use in policies
+- Scripts for use in Policies
 - Scripts for Extension Attributes
-- Scripts used in packages
+- Scripts used in Packages
 - Property lists used for Configuration Profiles